debanjanmishra/electoral-operations-sla-analysis/README.md

 - Built decision-focused dashboards in Power BI to support prioritization

 ## Key Insights

-- SLA breaches vary significantly across districts independent of application volume
+- Identified districts with consistently high SLA breach rates (>35%), indicating systemic processing delays
+- High-volume districts showed a strong correlation between application load and SLA breaches
-- Correction requests exhibit substantially higher SLA breach rates than new registrations
+- Correction requests took significantly longer to process than new applications
+- Majority of rejections were driven by data quality issues such as missing documents and address mismatches

+## Business Recommendations

+- Introduce district-level SLA monitoring and escalation thresholds
-- Volume vs performance risk matrix identifies high-risk districts requiring immediate intervention
+- Reallocate processing capacity to high-volume, high-risk districts
+- Improve application validation to reduce rework caused by corrections
+- Implement pre-submission checks to minimize rejection due to data quality issues

 ## Tools Used
 - Python (Pandas, NumPy)